What are the causes and solutions for a light period?

 An eating disorder

-The contraceptive pill has the effect of stoppingovulation and therefore menstruation, by influencing the quantity ofestrogen.
-Blood loss on the pill is in fact "artificial" withdrawal bleeding, but it is not a real menstruation.
-Taking a contraceptive for several years can reduce the volume of blood lost during each cycle and thus give you a less abundant blood flow.
+The contraceptive pill stopsovulation, and therefore menstruation, by influencing the quantity ofestrogen.
+Blood loss on the pill is in fact "artificial" withdrawal bleeding, but does not constitute a real menstrual period.
+Taking a contraceptive for several years can gradually reduce the volume of blood lost in each cycle, giving you less blood flow.
+With progestin-only contraception (progestin-only pill, implant, hormonal IUD), you may even experience amenorrhea.

 Certain pathologies or medications

-Light periods can also be caused by certain medications.
-Antipsychotic and antiepileptic drugs are known to affect blood loss each cycle.
+Scanty periods can also be caused by certain medications.
+Talk to your healthcare professional to find out whether your treatment may affect blood loss each cycle.

-Other symptoms can be added to periods that are less abundant than usual, such as pain in the breasts or in the lower abdomen, notably linked to premenstrual syndrome.
-If these pains persist or if there is an absence of menstruation for a prolonged period, it is also recommended to consult your referral practitioner for a health check-up.
-A clinical examination of the vagina, cervix and even an ultrasound of the uterus will allow your doctor to determine the disorder you are suffering from.
+Other symptoms may be added to less abundant periods than usual, such as pain in the breasts or lower abdomen, notably linked to premenstrual syndrome.
+If these pains persist, or if there is an absence of periods for a prolonged period, it is also advisable to consult your referral practitioner for a check-up.
+A clinical examination of the vagina and cervix, and even an ultrasound of the uterus, will enable your doctor to determine the disorder from which you are suffering.

 Why are my periods getting lighter and lighter?

-Hormonal imbalances, genetic or psychological factors, or the use of medication or contraceptives can influence the amount of blood loss and reduce its frequency orintensity.
-Too much weight loss, anorexia nervosa or an eating disorder, or even high-level sports, also have an impact and can lead to lighter periods than usual.
+Hormonal imbalances, genetic, physical or psychological factors, or the use of medication or contraceptives, can all have an influence on the abundance of blood loss, reducing its frequency orintensity.
+Excessive weight loss, anorexia nervosa or an eating disorder, or even high-level sport, also have an impact and can lead to lighter-than-usual periods.

 Why are my periods light?

-Light or sparse periods can occur when blood loss is less than 30 ml per menstrual cycle and cycles are long or irregular.
-Several factors can cause this, so it's important to be aware of sudden and unusual symptoms!
+Light or sparse periods can occur when blood loss is less than 30 ml per menstrual cycle, and cycles are long or irregular.
+There are many reasons for this, so it's important to be alert to sudden and unusual symptoms!